Huffman Coding with Letter Costs: A Linear-Time Approximation Scheme: Introduction

+\HUL has been extensively studied.
+Blachman \cite[(1954)]{Blach-54}, Marcus \cite[(1957)]{Marcus-57}, and Gilbert \cite[(1995)]{gilb-95} give heuristic algorithms.
+The first algorithm yielding an exact solution is due to Karp, based on integer linear programming \cite[(1961)]{Karp-61}.
+Karp's algorithm does not run in polynomial time.
+A number of other works use some form of entropy to lower bound the optimal cost \opt, and give polynomial-time algorithms that compute heuristic solutions of cost at most $\opt + f(\cost)$ where $f(\cost)$ is some function of the letter costs \cite[(1962-2008)]{Krause-62, Csiszar-69, Cot-77, Mehlhorn-80, AM-80, golin2008more}.
+These algorithms are not constant-factor approximation algorithms, even for fixed letter costs, because non-trivial instances can have small \opt.
+For further references and other uses of \HUL, see Abrahams' survey on source coding \cite[Section 2.7]{Abrahams-01}.

-Despite the extensive literature, there is no known polynomial-time algorithm for the generalized problem, nor is the problem known to be NP-hard.
-Before this work, the problem was not known to have any polynomial-time approximation algorithm.
-Our main result here is a polynomial-time approximation scheme (PTAS) for the problem: \footnote{ MJG: $c(\epsilon) = \exp(O(\ln(1/\epsilon)/\epsilon^2))$ seems to be left over from an earlier version.
-From Lemma 7 the number of groups is $O(k/\epsilon^2)$ and the number of levels we need to guess in the $k$-prefix code is $k/\epsilon$ so the total number of guesses made by the exhaustive search in algorithm 2 should be $c(\epsilon) = \exp(O(k/\epsilon^2) \cdot O(\log (k/\epsilon) )) = \exp(O(\ln^2(1/\epsilon)/\epsilon^3)).$
+However, there is no known polynomial-time algorithm for \HUL, nor is it known to be NP-hard.
+Before now, the problem was not known to have any polynomial-time constant-factor approximation algorithm.
+Our main result is a polynomial-time approximation scheme:

-CK: let's wait until monday to put in the proper power of 1/epsilon ... this may change again over the weekend... }

-\begin{Theorem} Given an instance $((p_i),(\ell_j))$ of the Huffman coding problem with unequal letter costs, and given a positive $\epsilon$, there exists an algorithm that constructs a prefix code of cost at most $(1+\eps)\mathrm{OPT}$; this algorithm runs in time $nd\log(n)\exp(O(\ln(1/\epsilon)^2 /\epsilon^2))$, where $d$ is the number of distinct letter costs. \end{Theorem} \footnote{The $O(n^2)$ term is the cost for the algorithm when $\eps \le \ell/n.$} The algorithm is based on a new relaxation of Huffman coding with unequal letter costs.
-The relaxation, called the {\em $k$-prefix code problem}, allows codewords of cost more than $k$ to be prefixes of other codewords.
-The algorithm uses grouping and enumeration techniques to find a near-minimum-cost $k$-prefix code (where $k$ is a constant depending only on $\epsilon$), and then converts this $k$-prefix code into a true prefix code increasing the cost by at most a $1+O(\epsilon)$ factor.

-The techniques introduced in this paper can also be used to construct PTAS's for the {\em regular-language prefix-coding} problem, a different generalization of Huffman coding that asks for a minimum-cost prefix code under the additional restriction that all codewords belong to a given regular language $\cal L$.
-As one example, the binary codes, constrained so all codewords must end in a {\bf 1}, are used for group testing and the construction of self-synchronizing codes \cite{BY-90,CSP-94}.
-As another example, binary codes whose codewords contain at most a specified number of {\bf 1}'s are used for energy minimization of transmissions in mobile environments \cite{DKY-99}.
-Algorithms (other than exhaustive search) for the regular-language prefix-coding problem generalize \cite{GR-98} and run in time $n^{\Theta(S({\cal L}))}$ where $S({\cal L})$ is the number of states in the smallest deterministic finite automaton that accepts $\cal L$. {In this extended abstract we do not discuss how the techniques here extend to that problem.}